DLCV-Fall-2019/hw2-ntudlcvta2019/README.md

 > [`pandas`](https://pandas.pydata.org/): 0.24.0
 > [`torchvision`](https://pypi.org/project/torchvision/), [`cv2`](https://pypi.org/project/opencv-python/), [`matplotlib`](https://matplotlib.org/), [`skimage`](https://scikit-image.org/), [`Pillow`](https://pillow.readthedocs.io/en/stable/), [`scipy`](https://www.scipy.org/)
 > [The Python Standard Library](https://docs.python.org/3/library/)

+You can run the following command to install all the packages listed in the requirements.txt:
+    pip3 install -r requirements.txt

 Note that using packages with different versions will very likely lead to compatibility issues, so make sure that you install the correct version if one is specified above.
 E-mail or ask the TAs first if you want to import other packages.